-Using the LBD data we first measure the employment share of every firm in a given county or commuting zone and industry year cell as: $s{f,j,c,t} = \frac{emp{f,j,c,t}}{\sum{f=1}^{N} emp{f,j,c,t}}$, where

-$emp{f,j,c,t}$ represents total employment of firm f in industry j in county (or commuting zone) c in year t.
+Using the LBD data we first measure the employment share of every firm in a given county or commuting zone and industry year cell as: $s{f,j,c,t} = \frac{emp{f,j,c,t}}{\sum{f=1}^{N} emp{f,j,c,t}}$, where $emp{f,j,c,t}$ represents total employment of firm f in industry j in county (or commuting zone) c in year t.
 We calculate the local-level HHI as the sum of the squared employment shares at the country or commuting zone industry-year level: $HHI{j,c,t} = \sum{f=1}^{N} s{f,j,c,t}^2$.
-We construct two variants of the employer-concentration HHI measures using either three- or four-digit SIC codes to define industries (thus, four different measures of concentration in total).
+We construct two variants of the employer-concentration HHI measures using either three- or four-digit SIC codes to define industries (thus four different measures of concentration in total).

 We use the log of average wages per worker at the plant-year level as our main dependent variable.
 Average wages at the plant-year level are calculated as the total wage bill at the establishment divided by its number of workers.
 We also use labor productivity (per hour) as a control variable, defined as output divided by total labor hours.
-As is standard, output is computed as the sum of the total value of shipments and the net increase in inventories of finished goods and works in progress.
-To account for industry-level changes in output price, we divide output by the four-digit SIC-level output price deflator from the NBER-CES manufacturing industry database constructed by Bartelsman, Becker, and Gray (2000).
-Total labor hours are measured by "productionworker equivalent hours" computed using the ASM and CMF data (as in Lichtenberg 1992; Kovenock and Phillips 1997).
+As is standard, output is computed as the sum of the total value of shipments and the net increase in output price, we divide output by the four-digit SIC-level output price deflator from the NBER-CES manufacturing industry database constructed by Bartelsman, Becker, and Gray (2000).
+Total labor hours are measured by "production-worker equivalent hours" computed using the ASM and CMF data (as in Lichtenberg 1992; Kovenock and Phillips 1997).
 Specifically, total labor hours are constructed as the total production-worker hours multiplied by total wages divided by wages for production workers.